Negotiations leading to the Iran nuclear deal: After April 2015

-In April and May 2015 there was considerable unease in the US Congress about the ongoing negotiations, with both Republicans and Democrats expressing worries that the deal would not prevent Iran from getting the bomb.
+In April and May 2015 there was considerable unease in the U.S. Congress about the ongoing negotiations, with both Republicans and Democrats expressing worries that the deal would not prevent Iran from getting the bomb.
 On 3 March, Israeli Prime Minister Benjamin Netanyahu had addressed a joint session of Congress, outlining his reasons for opposing the deal.

-On 14 May 2015, the US Congress passed the Iran Nuclear Agreement Review Act of 2015, giving Congress the right to review whatever agreement might be reached.
+On 14 May 2015, the U.S. Congress passed the Iran Nuclear Agreement Review Act of 2015, giving Congress the right to review whatever agreement might be reached.

 Talks resumed in Vienna, Austria.
 The deadline of 30 June was passed, but talks continued.